rwirdemann/datafrog/README.md

 ## API

-Run `dfg api` to start the backend.
+Run `dfgapi` to start the backend.

 ```
 # List of avaiable tests